scriptingislife/recent-likes/README.md

 ## Environment Setup
 1. Install Spotipy with `pip install spotipy --upgrade`
-2. Run the following lines, filling in the variables.
+2. Run the commands below, filling in the variables.
+3. Run the script with `python update-songs.py`

 ```sh
 export SPOTIPY_CLIENT_ID=''